netinvent/command_runner/README.md

 exit_code, output = command_runner('dir', stdout='/tmp/stdout.log', stderr='/tmp/stderr.log', shell=True)
 ```

-Note that the output files will be encoded by default in UTF-8 for Unix and CP437 for windows.

-You can override those encodings by using optional argument `encoding='my-encoding'`.

 Opening a file with the wrong encoding (especially opening a CP437 encoded file on Windows with UTF-8 coded might endup with UnicodedecodeError.)

 - queues